 Work these scales in 12 keys, as well as solo over minor-family chords, using these shapes as the basis for your lines.

-This ensures that you work Dorian scales from both a technical and improvisational standpoint.
+This ensures that you work Dorian modes from both a technical and improvisational standpoint.

-You can also practice Dorian scales with your middle finger on the first note.
+You can also practice Dorian modes with your middle finger on the first note.

 Once you have these four Dorian shapes down, move between the first four and these four in your practice routine.